Known Issues

 • Installing or Updating Xorg / Wayland: sudo apt install xserver-xorg / sudo apt install wayland

-• Installing Hack font: sudo apt install fonts-hack
+• Installing Hack font on WSL and VMs: sudo apt install fonts-hack

 • Install Mesa utilities: sudo apt install mesa-utils